ProofOfToss/token-sale-contracts/README.md

 * [Crowdsale contracts](TokenSale/Crowdsale):
     * Crowdsale: the crowdsale contract itself
     * RefundVault: the vault to refund the funds transferred to Crowdsale contract in case of failed token sale
+    * PeriodicAllocation: the contract to keep locked tokens reserved for players and investors
-    * AllocationToss: the contract to keep locked tokens reserved for Proof of Toss team
+    * AllocationQueue: the contract to keep locked tokens reserved for Proof of Toss team, founders, advisers and other special wallets (fund, bounty, airdrop)
 * [Token contract](TokenSale/Token):
     * ERC20Basic: basic version of ERC20 token interface (OpenZeppelin)
     * ERC20: full ERC20 token interface (OpenZeppelin)